yfkuo/cse15l-lab-reports/index.md

 ![Image](cd_q1.png)
 - working directory: `/home`
-- explain: After running `cd` command with no arguments, it showed nothing because we did not tell `cd` which working directory to change.
+- explain: After running `cd` command with no arguments, it will return to the previous directory.
 - Indicate whether the output is an error or not, and if it’s an error, explain why it’s an error: N/A

 Command `ls`: